 Please read before booking

-As we re-open our theatre to the public once more, our priority is to ensure the wellbeing of all our staff and visitors.
-Some parts of our service have been altered to help you feel safe and comfortable during your visit.
+Our priority is to ensure the wellbeing of all our staff and visitors.
+Some parts of our service have been altered to help you feel safe and comfortable.
 You may find you are queueing longer than usual and we ask you to be patient and to help our staff and other visitors by respecting social distancing and washing your hands regularly.

 Booking your visit